ImperialCollegeLondon/openAF/README.md

 # openAF
-This repository is for the openAF AutofocusPlugin for Microm-anager 2.0
+This repository is for the openAF AutofocusPlugin for Micro-Manager 2.0

 ## Software setup
 You will need a functioning Python environment with the appropriate dependencies satisfied in order to run the Python code, but no extra software is needed (other than µManager) for the Java side.